HUGO

 In order for them to return the output format of the current template file instead, the given output format should have its permalinkable setting set to true.

-Same template file as above with json output format’s permalinkable set to true:
+This is the same template file as above with the json output format’s permalinkable parameter set to true:

 {{ .RelPermalink }} → /that-page/index.json